 JF1563: How To Raise Capital From Private Investors Part 2 of 8 | Syndication School with Theo Hicks

-Since we’re on the raising money topic, what better time to discuss 506b vs. 506c?
-How do you figure out which to use?
+Since we’re on the topic of raising money, what better time to discuss the 506b vs. 506c?
+What are the differences between the two investment offerings?
+How do you figure out which real estate syndication structure to use?
 Is one better than the other?
-What are the differences between the two?
-All this and more is covered in this episode.
-If you enjoyed today’s episode remember to subscribe in iTunes and leave us a review!
+All of this and more is covered in this episode of the Syndication School!

 Best Ever Tweet: